An ageing Moore proves his mettle as Ian Fleming’s irrepressible super spy

 [Gen. Gogol laughs]

 In Carol Bouquet’s ravishing Melina Havelock, we also have a character who is largely numb to Bond’s sexual charms.
 Sure, she ends up in his arms eventually, but for the most part Bond is just as much a father figure, talking her back from the brink of vengeance in a manner that is both paternal and respectful, and Havelock’s character is one who demands respect.
 There were some weakly sketched female characters in a series that had been nothing if not chauvinistic, but Havelock is an entirely different entity.
-After witnessing the brutal gunning- down of her parents at the hands of a Cuban hitman, she sets off on an unflinching path of crossbow-led retribution, proving herself both independent and resourceful — a far cry from the legions of itty bittys who have fallen helplessly into Bond’s lap throughout the years.
+After witnessing the brutal gunning-down of her parents at the hands of a Cuban hitman, she sets off on an unflinching path of crossbow-led retribution, proving herself both individualistic and resourceful — a far cry from the legions of itty bittys who have fallen helplessly into Bond’s lap over the years.
 Moore’s usual repertoire of innuendo is also kept to a minimum.
 The film’s humour, where is exists, is less contrived and largely determined by the action rather than the other way around, and once again it veers from the sexual.
-When he does deliver the prerequisite wisecracks they are much darker in tone.
-“Send the roses to the funereal, will you?” he says after sending an assassin crashing through a florists window to his death.
+Whenever delivers the prerequisite wisecracks they are much darker in tone.
+“Send the roses to the funereal, will you?” he says after sending an assassin crashing through a florist’s window to his death.
 He had bought them a moment earlier having retreated inside the shop to analyse the situation.

 Perhaps the movie’s most animated character is that of Greek smuggler Milos ‘The Dove’ Columbo, an underworld player who, though corrupt on a non-deadly level, is gregarious, jovial and otherwise honest, ambushing Bond for the purpose of becoming his ally and immediately earning his trust.
 Columbo is equal parts playful and serious, a goodhearted rebel who causally reaches for a snack mid-battle, using the remaining pistachio shells as a makeshift trap for oncoming enemies.
 He glows with magnanimity, and his idiosyncratic manner is hugely endearing.